Repository Management with Nexus

 - repair or update the index of a hosted or proxy repository or a repository group

-Figure 6.13, “Repository Configuration Screen for a Proxy Repository” and Figure 6.14, “Repository Configuration Screen for a Proxy Repository” show the Repository configuration screen for a Proxy repository in Nexus.
+Figure 6.9, “Repository Configuration Screen for a Proxy Repository” and Figure 6.10, “Repository Configuration Screen for a Proxy Repository” show the repository configuration screen for a proxy repository in Nexus.
 From this screen, you can manage the settings for proxying an external repository:

 - Repository ID